eldridgejm/pensieve/README.md

 Whenever `pensieve list` is invoked, all information about the repositories discovered is stored in `.cache.json` in the same directory as `.pensieve.yaml`.
 This cache is used to provide autocompletion.
-If the cache is found to be out-of-date, `pensieve list` will update it.
+If the cache is found to be out-of-date, running `pensieve list` will update it.